mrk-han/Android-Container-Scripts/README.md

 From: https://android.googlesource.com/platform/external/adt-infra/+/958180293308f4be67f6369acb075503f84a08b1/emu-image/external/

-This is a set of minimal scripts to run the emulator in a container for various systems such as Docker, for external consumption.
-Acloud is not used; only the emulator and system image zip files are needed.
+This is a set of minimal scripts to run the emulator in a container for various systems such as Docker.
+A cloud is not used; only the emulator and system image zip files are needed.

+This was adapted from Google's published Android Container Scripts folder, in which they seek to provide better support for Emulators on CI.
+They have an internal script for setting up Emulators in Containers, and this was loosely adapted to be "external" facing.

-We do similar things as the internal facing scripts, but is meant for external release.
-When the container images are built, they can be separately pushed to some location such as docker hub or even dl.google.com.
+After the container images are built, they can be separately pushed to some location such as docker hub or even dl.google.com.

 # Docker

-We have two scripts that work together to provide emulator docker images:
+There are two scripts that work together to provide emulator docker images:

     emu_docker.py
     emu_download_menu.py

+`emu_docker.py` sets up:
-`emu_docker.py` sets up a Docker image source directory with a Dockerfile that is buildable and runnable as a Docker image, given a Linux emulator zip file, a system image zip file, and a docker repo name (currently unused; any name will do).
+- A Docker image source directory with a Dockerfile that is buildable and runnable as a Docker image when given a:
+    - A Linux emulator zip file
+    - A system image zip file
+    - A docker repo name (currently unused; any name will do).

+`emu_download_menu.py` contains:
-`emu_download_menu.py` lists a set of publically available Android Emulator system images and emulators along with their URLs, which makes it easier to download zip files for user with `emu_docker.py`.
+- A set of publically available Android Emulator system images and emulators along with their URLs
+    - This makes it easier to download zip files with `emu_docker.py`.

 ## Obtaining URLs for emulator/system image zip files